juanluispaz/immutable-binder/README.md

 The binder handles the contained data in an immutable way, as well, the binder itself is an immutable object; every time you update a binder a new binder is created.
 Immutable binders allow to pass it as parameter in frameworks such as **react** where you are expecting immutable data.

-**immutable-binder** allows you to use **TypeScript** without losing the type validations, in other words, your binders are **full typed** in TypeScript.
+**immutable-binder** allows you to use **TypeScript** without losing the type validations, in other words, your binders are **full typed** in TypeScript (it requires TypeScript 2.8 or newer).

 With **immutable-binder** you can have the advantages of the two-way data bindings in an immutable environment (like React) running in a safe and immutable way.

-The **immutable-binder** is a very small library (12 kb minified, 3 kb gzipped) with near to 600 loc in JavaScript and 250 loc in TypeScript of type definitions.
+The **immutable-binder** is a very small library (12 kb minified, 3 kb gzipped) with near to 600 loc in JavaScript and 230 loc in TypeScript of type definitions.
 The code is full tested in JavaScript and TypeScript and it has **100% of test coverage**.

 # Summary